 Residents responsible for any noise or objects coming out of windows will be subject to appropriate disciplinary action.
 Residents are not permitted to remove the screens from windows, yell, play music loudly, drop things from windows, climb out of windows, sit on the window ledge, or climb up onto any roofs.
 This applies to all lounge windows as well as individual room windows.
 Damage to windows and screens will be billed to the responsible parties.
-Windows must be closed when the Halls AC is operating.

-VII.
 Residence Halls Facilities & Services